 Sleep also refreshes us for the day ahead.
 If we live in a way that honours the true purpose of sleep, it can become a sacred time each night that supports our evolution, back towards our soul and the oneness we are all from.

-Sleep science emphasizes the importance of sleep to our mental and physical health.
+A. Sleep science emphasizes the importance of sleep to our mental and physical health.
 Our sleep-wake pattern is a central feature of human biology — we have a molecular clock inside our cells that keeps us in scinc with the sun.
-The time is set by the rotation of the Earth, so that our bodies are perfectly aligned with day and night.
-This circadian rhythm helps us adapt to life on a spinning planet, with its endless wheel of day and night.
+The inner workings of our body is cyclical and the time is set by the rotation of the Earth, our body is perfectly aligned with day and night.
+This circadian rhythm directed from within us, helps us adapt to life on a spinning planet, with its endless wheel of day and night.

 The SCN controls the production of the hormone melatonin, that makes you sleepy.
 It receives information about incoming light from the optic nerves, which relay information from the eyes to the brain.